 If an industry does not have three dominating companies, that in itself can predict the future and indicate that the market hasn’t yet matured and a shakeout or consolidation is on the way.

-It was also shown that these dominating companies usually have common characteristics: they will be broad line, high volume companies serving many customers and market segments.
+It was also shown that these dominating companies usually have common characteristics: they will be broad line manufacturers or retailers, with high sales volume, serving many different types of customers and market segments.
 Companies like this will usually sell a lot of commodity type products, and usually have to slug it out in the marketplace competing on price.

 In the middle of most industries are less profitable companies that are stuck between a marketing rock and a strategic hard place: They’re too small to compete with the giants and their economies of scale and distribution, and too big to compete with the nimble specialized companies.